-To use Setup Utility (BIOS):

-- 1. Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 44). - 2.
-Select Main, select System Information, and then make note of the BIOS version. - 3.
-Select Exit, select No, and then follow the on-screen instructions.
+- Select My PC, and then select Specifications. - Setup Utility (BIOS) - Start Setup Utility (BIOS) (see Starting Setup Utility (BIOS) on page 44).
+1. - 2.
+Select Main, select System Information, and then make note of the BIOS version. - Select Exit, select No, and then follow the on-screen instructions.